somebox/dragonfly-demo/README.md

 Dragonfly needs a place to store metadata about images ("jobs") and the downloaded/uploaded originals.

 By default, this is the system's `/tmp` area (`/var/private/...` on OSX).
 Clearly for production, a shared folder that can be easily cleaned up (or limited) would make sense.
-The metadata (jobs) can be persited to Redis, Mongo or other places instead of the filesystem.
+The metadata (jobs) can be persited to Redis, Mogoe ([example](http://markevans.github.com/dragonfly/file.Mongo.html)) or other places instead of the filesystem.

+See the [Dragonfly Data Storage docs](http://markevans.github.com/dragonfly/file.DataStorage.html) for more info.